Complete your COVID Screening

 Communication during Camp

 Internet & Cell phones: Campers aren’t permitted to keep cell phones or other electronic devices that can access wifi with them while at camp.
-Days at camp are very busy and technology can get in the way of creating meaningful experiences and can also create safety concerns as we are unable to monitor safe usage of cell phones.
 If your child regularly uses their cell phone for an alarm clock or camera, we recommend bringing a cheap camera and alarm clock instead.

 Teen Week, Crew Camp, and LIT campers will be given the option to hand in devices at registration to be stored during the week.
 These campers will be given 2 allotted times throughout the week to sign out their devices.
-Devices not checked in will be held in the office for the duration of the camper’s session.
 We are not responsible for loss or damage.
 While we understand the importance of staying in touch, Circle Square Ranch does not offer internet access for campers.

-Parcels & Mail: Many families pre-write letters or put together parcels for their child while they are camp.
-We have a daily mail delivery service at camp, so letters and parcels can be dropped off during sign-in (please be sure any food items in parcels are nut-free).
-Each letter/ parcel should be labeled with the camper’s first and last name, and the date you would like it delivered.
+Parcels & Mail: Letters and parcels may be dropped off during sign-in and will be delivered throughout the week.
+Please be sure any food items in parcels are nut-free.
+Letters and parcels should be labeled with the camper’s first and last name, and the date you would like it delivered.

 We do not encourage parents and family to visit during the week.
 If a child is homesick, a visit by family is usually not helpful.
 As well, other campers who are feeling homesick and are aware of the visit may request similar privileges and in most cases, this is not possible and can be upsetting.
 We encourage family to spend as much time on arrival as they feel necessary.